Report on expected developments

 China incl.
 Hong Kong

-For China, the Porsche AG Group expects the economy to grow at a relatively high level in 2025, albeit at a lower rate than in the reporting year.
+For China, the Porsche AG Group expects the economy to grow at a relatively high level in 2026, albeit at a somewhat lower rate than in the reporting year.

-For the automotive industry, whose development is closely tied to global economic developments, the Porsche AG Group expects competition to become even keener in 2025.
-The forecast for 2025 is based on the assumption that although development in the passenger car markets in the individual regions will be mixed, it will be positive for the most part.
-The overall global sales volume of new vehicles is expected to be slightly higher than in the reporting year.
-Estimates are based on the assumption that the availability of essential parts, in particular semiconductors and commodities, will not worsen as a result of the crisis and that energy supplies and the stable development of material and energy prices – at a high level – will be ensured.
+For the automotive industry, whose development is closely tied to global economic developments, the Porsche AG Group expects competition to become even keener in 2026.
+The forecast for 2026 is based on the assumption that although development in the passenger car markets in the individual regions will be mixed, it will be positive for the most part.
+The overall global sales volume of new vehicles is expected to be on a par with the reporting year.
+Estimates are based on the assumption that the availability of essential parts, in particular semiconductors and commodities, will not worsen as a result of the crisis and that energy supplies will be ensured, despite geopolitical tensions, and inflation will stabilize.

 Germany

-In the German passenger car market, the volume of new registrations in 2025 is expected to be up slightly on the level of the reporting year 2024.
+In the German passenger car market, the volume of new registrations in 2026 is expected to be on a par with the reporting year 2025.

 Europe without Germany

-For the Western European markets (excluding Germany), a moderately higher volume of new passenger car registrations is expected for 2025 on average compared to the reporting year.
-Sales of passenger cars are expected to significantly exceed the prior-year figures in markets in Central and Eastern Europe.
+For the Western European markets (excluding Germany), a comparable volume of new passenger car registrations is expected for 2026 on average compared to the reporting year.
+Sales of passenger cars are expected to significantly exceed the prior-year figures in markets in Central and Eastern Europe, subject to the further development of the Russia-Ukraine conflict.

 North America excl.
 Mexico

 For the region North America excl.
-Mexico, the volume of new passenger car registrations in 2025 is expected to be on a par with the reporting year figure.
+Mexico, the volume of new passenger car registrations in 2026 is expected to be slightly below the reporting year figure.

 China incl.
 Hong Kong